GalacticcGames/EiV/README.md

 | `#define EIV_NO_UTILITY`     | This macro removes any extra utility provided by EiV and only adds the Eigen modules |
 | `#define EIV_UNDEFINE_INCLUDES`     | This macro undefines all of the above macros after EiV is included in the file |

+Once EiV is all included, you can just start coding using the usual C++, Unreal Engine, and Eigen techniques.
+EiV also provides a helper class, (`FEiVHelper`) to assist in conversions from Unreal Engine to Eigen types.

+> [!WARNING]
+> If you included EiV in your public and private module dependencies and your IDE still says it cannot include `EiVLibrary.h`, at least in Visual Studio, there is a simple enough fix.
+All you need to do is go to Project->Properties, and then in the new window, Config Properties->VC++ Directories, and finally put `$(LibraryPath)` in the Library Directories field.
+Refresh the VS project and intellisense should be albe to acces the Eigen and EiV types now.
+Even if you cannot resolve this, the project will still work just fine, but you unfortunately won't have easy access to any form of intellisense for working with EiV and Eigen.

 <!-- MARKDOWN THEME -->
 # $\textsf{\color{#f5750e}{f5750e}}$